stal/IX

 https://drewdevault.com/2021/02/02/Anti-Wayland-horseshit.html

-X is dying, and to maintain the efficiency of the IX package base running with X means doing work that one day will have to be thrown out.
-We don’t have enough resources for that.
+X is dying, and to keep the IX package base efficient, working on X means doing work that will one day have to be thrown away.
+We don’t have enough resources to do that.

 Login shell